Cooperative Edge Caching with Large Language Model in Wireless Networks: Methodology

 This differential formulation acts as a baseline subtraction, ensuring that rewards reflect the quality of the decision rather than the intrinsic request intensity of the time slot.

 To strictly enforce the interface and suppress suboptimal passivity, we define a penalty function $\Psi(o_t)$:

 where $\lambda_{\text{fmt}} < 0$ is a static formatting penalty, and $\lambda_{\text{opp}} < 0$ is a dynamic opportunity penalty.
 Here, $a^*_t$ is the expert joint action defined in Section~\ref{subsec:sft}; we use the condition $a^*_t \neq \NoOp$ as a training-time witness that a beneficial replacement exists, avoiding explicit counterfactual enumeration (see Section~\ref{subsec:reward_analysis}).
 This selectively discourages passivity without altering the preference ordering among valid active updates.
-For invalid outputs, no cache update is executed, and we set $\Delta_{\text{perf}}(a_t)=0$.
+For invalid outputs, the parser returns \Invalid, the executor applies the all-BS \NoOp\ fallback, and the resulting performance gain is therefore zero.

 The final scalar reward $R(o_t)$ is the clipped sum of the gain and the penalty: